On Euler's rotation theorem: On Euler's rotation theorem

-\begin{corollary} Let $\fm$ be a rigid motion in space different from the identity. \begin{itemize} \item{\emph{(Mozzi-Chasles)}} If $\fm$ is an orientation preserving isometry then $\fm$ is a ``screw displacement'', that is, a rotation about a line $\ell$ followed (or preceded) by a (possibly trivial) translation in the direction of $\ell$.
+\begin{corollary} Let $\fm$ be a rigid motion in space different from the identity. \begin{itemize} \item{\emph{(Mozzi-Chasles)}} If $\fm$ is an orientation preserving isometry then $\fm$ is a screw displacement, that is, a rotation about a line $\ell$ followed (or preceded) by a (possibly trivial) translation in the direction of $\ell$.

-\item If $\fm$ is not orientation preserving then $\fm$ is either an inversion, or a reflection in a plane, or a rotary reflection, or a \emph{glide plane operation}, a reflection in a plane $\pi$ followed (or preceded) by a translation in $\pi$. \end{itemize} \end{corollary} \begin{proof} Let us fix a point $A$ and let $\fl(X)=\fm(X)-u$, where $u=\fm(A)-A$.
-Then $\fl(A)=A$ and, by Theorem~\ref{theor:euler}, $\fl$ fixes a plane $\pi$.
-Let $u=n+v$, where $n\perp\pi$ and $v\perp n$ is a direction of $\pi$. \begin{itemize} \item If $\fm$ is an orientation preserving isometry then $\fl$ is a rotation about a line through $A$, and $\fp=\fl+v$ is a rotation about a parallel line.
-Hence, $\fm=\fp+n$ is a screw displacement.
+\item If $\fm$ is not orientation preserving then $\fm$ is either an inversion, or a reflection in a plane, or a rotary reflection, or a \emph{glide plane operation}, that is, a reflection in a plane $\pi$ followed (or preceded) by a translation in $\pi$. \end{itemize} \end{corollary} \begin{proof} In view of Theorem~\ref{theor:euler}, we may assume that $\fm$ has no fixed point.
+Let us take any point $A$ and define a motion $\fl$ by $\fl(X)=\tau^{A'A}\circ\fm(X)$.
+Note that $\fm=\tau^{AA'}\circ\fl$.
+Then $\fl(A)=A$ and, by Theorem~\ref{theor:euler}, $\fl$ fixes a plane~\footnote{The plane $\pi$ is not unique, in general.} $\pi$ which contains $A$.
+Let $A''\in\pi$ be the foot of the perpendicular to $\pi$ through $A'$.
+We now consider each of the possibilities for $\fl$ given in Theorem~\ref{theor:euler}. \begin{enumerate} \item$\ $\\[-34.25pt]